jsburch83/overthewire/bandit/bandit_13to14.md

     ![](images/level13to14.private.key.ssh.jpg)

-3. At this point I just copied the private key into a new text file with vi:
+3. At this point I just copied the private key into a new text file with vi on my local machine:

     `vi ssh_key14`